deep-thought-labs/infinite/guides/development/SCRIPTS.md

 ---

-## ModuleAccounts Vesting Setup Script
+## ModuleAccounts Setup Script

 ### `scripts/setup_module_accounts.sh`

-**Purpose**: Generate commands (does NOT execute them) for configuring ModuleAccounts with linear vesting in genesis.json for mainnet, testnet, or creative networks.
+**Purpose**: Generate commands (does NOT execute them) for configuring pure ModuleAccounts (without vesting) in genesis.json for mainnet, testnet, or creative networks.

+**Important**: This script creates ModuleAccounts as pure accounts (BaseAccount + name + permissions), not vesting accounts.
+Cosmos SDK does not natively support ModuleAccounts with vesting.
+For vesting tokens, a separate vesting account script will be created in the future.

 **What it does**:
-- Reads network-specific vesting configuration from `*-vesting.json` files
+- Reads network-specific module configuration from `*-vesting.json` files
+- Calculates deterministic module addresses using `calc_module_addr.go`
 - Converts token amounts from full units to atomic units (multiplies by 10^18)
-- Generates `infinited genesis add-module-vesting-account` commands for each pool
+- Generates two commands per ModuleAccount:
-- Displays vesting start/end times in both Unix timestamp and UTC human-readable format
-- Calculates and displays vesting duration in human-readable format (e.g., "14 years and 364 days")
-- Conditionally includes `--permissions` flag only if permissions are specified in config
+  1. `infinited genesis add-genesis-account` (without vesting flags)
+  2. `jq` command to convert the account to ModuleAccount with name and permissions
 - Provides clear, copy-paste ready commands with proper formatting

 **When to use**:
-- **Network genesis creation**: When setting up ModuleAccounts with vesting for mainnet, testnet, or creative networks (one-time setup process)
+- **Network genesis creation**: When setting up ModuleAccounts for mainnet, testnet, or creative networks (one-time setup process)
 - As part of the network deployment pipeline after running `customize_genesis.sh`
-- When you need to configure treasury, development, or community pools with vesting schedules
+- When you need to configure treasury, development, or community pools as ModuleAccounts

 **When NOT to use**:
 - **Regular local development**: Not needed for local testing chains